MuhammadFaizan-1/html-capstone-project/README.md

 📑 Multi-page structure – includes sections like About Me, Education, Experience, Skills, and Contact.

-🖼 Semantic HTML – clean structure with headings, lists, tables, and links.
+🖼 Semantic HTML – clean structure with headings, lists and links.

 🌐 Navigation – internal links for easy movement between pages.